 - 2.1 The procedure applies to all employees regardless of length of service excluding those in their probationary period where separate arrangements apply.
-It does not apply to agency workers or self-employed contractors. - 2.2 This procedure is used to deal with misconduct.
+It does not apply to supply staffcontractors or volunteers.
+Further information can be found in the Allegations and Concerns Raised in Relation to Staff, Supply Staff, Contractors and Volunteers Protocol. - 2.2 This procedure is used to deal with misconduct.
 It does not apply to cases involving genuine sickness absence, proposed redundancies or poor performance.
-In those cases reference should be made to the appropriate policy or procedure which is located in the Staff Handbook. - 2.3 Minor conduct issues can often be resolved informally between employees and their line manager.
+In those cases reference should be made to the appropriate policy or procedure which is located in the Staff Handbook available via SharePoint. - 2.3 Minor conduct issues can often be resolved informally between employees and their line manager.
 These discussions should be held in private and without undue delay whenever there is cause for concern.
 Where appropriate, a note of any such informal discussions may be placed on the employee's personnel file.
 In some cases an informal verbal warning or instruction may be given, which will not form part of the disciplinary records but may be referred to as part of any future disciplinary proceedings where appropriate.
-Formal steps will be taken under this procedure if the matter is not resolved, or if informal discussion is not appropriate (for example, because of the seriousness of the allegation). - 2.4 Employees will not normally be dismissed for a first act of misconduct, unless the School decides that the conduct amounts to gross misconduct or the employee has not completed a probationary period. - 2.5 As recognisable figures in the local community the behaviour and conduct of staff in School outside of work can impact on their employment.
+Formal steps will be taken under this procedure if the matter is not resolved, or if informal discussion is not appropriate (for example, because of the seriousness of the allegation). - 2.4 Employees will not normally be dismissed for a first act of misconduct, unless the School decides that the conduct amounts to gross misconduct or the employee has not completed a probationary period. - 2.5 As recognisable figures in the local community the behaviour and conduct of staff in School outside of work can impact on their employment particularly if it may make an individual unsuitable to work with children.
+This is known as a transferable risk.
 Therefore conduct outside work may be treated as a disciplinary matter if it is considered that it is relevant to the employee's employment (see disciplinary rules).